kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/README.md

 │── The Role of Race and Mental Illness Diagnosis on Stigmatization of Homeless Individuals.qmd  #  QMD file for final project
 │── The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals.pdf  # PDF for final project
 │── The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals.tex  # Assessment MD and PDF test (LaTeX)
-│── research-assessment.md                         # Assessment.md with all objectives for thsi project
+│── research-assessment.md                         # Assessment.md with all objectives for this project